CloudLabsAI-Azure/Azure-HPC/implementing_Azure_HPC_OnDemand_platform_Lab_v1.6.md

      ![](../main/media/connectbastion.png)

->**Note:**  In case you are getting error while conencting to vm using bastion, please click on blocked pop-up and select **Always Allow pop-ups and redirects from https://portal.azure.com** .
+>**Note:**  In case you are getting error while connecting to vm using bastion, please click on blocked pop-up and select **Always Allow pop-ups and redirects from https://portal.azure.com** .

 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/Azure-HPC/main/media/bastion-02.png)